| Title: | Flexible Bayesian Model Selection and Model Averaging |

 Merged results from multiple mjmcmc runs

-Function to generate a function string for a model consisting of features
+Function to Generate a Function String for a Model Consisting of Features

-model.string(model, features, link = "I", round = 2)
+model.string(model, features, link = "I", round = 2)model.string(model, features, link = "I", round = 2)

 model |